Board Policies

 - encourage students and families to be aware of classroom allergies provided by classroom teachers (elementary).

-- allow healthy snacks to be served in the classroom, especially at the primary level;
+- Allow healthy snacks to be served in the classroom, especially at the primary level;

 Fundraising

-The school district will:
+The school district shall:

 - not allow food/beverage sales to occur during the school breakfast or lunch period;

-- allow only foods that meet Healthy Food Guidelines / Smart Snacks to be sold to students during the school day, and up to 30 minutes after school is dismissed;
+- allow only foods that meet Healthy Food Guidelines / Smart Snacks to be sold to students during the school day, and up to 30 minutes after school is dismissed; and

 - not allow unhealthy foods and beverage advertisements on school grounds.